Biscayne Park, Florida: Geography

-Biscayne Park is located 9 mi north of downtown Miami at (25.881972, –80.180868).
+Biscayne Park is located 9 mi north of downtown Miami.
 It is bordered to the north by the city of North Miami and to the south by the village of Miami Shores.
 The Biscayne Canal forms the southwest border of the village, and the Florida East Coast Railway forms the southeast border.

 According to the United States Census Bureau, the village has a total area of 0.6 sqmi, of which 0.02 sqmi, or 2.82%, are water.